Bumpy textured skin issues don't always warrant skin peels or physical exfoliation

 If you're looking for products that contain all of the above mentioned ingredients, I recommend Forshelli's Hydrate, Soothe and Glow skincare kit.
 I especially formulated this kit to cover all the skincare needs of sensitive skin.

-Special offer: Right now you can get $10 off when you sign up to be a Forshelli Insider.
-Click the $10 off button on the bottom left of your screen to get started.
+Special offer: Right now you can get $10 off your order when you sign up to be a Forshelli Insider.

 Would you like more information on skin texture?
 Comment below and let me know so I can update this article for you!